games647/Minecraft-Blocked-Servers/ReadMe.md

 public boolean a(String)
 ```

-### In Minecraft 1.9.3 r3
+### In Minecraft 1.9.3 r3 and 1.9.3 official release

-It looks like that the code has been removed
+Implementation was re-added.
+Now with wildcards